Igigog/anomaly-modding-book/src/blender/creating-model-in-blender.md

 The items we need for the model now are:

-- Shader (This setting is responsible for the appearance of the surface.)
+- [Shader](../main-folders-and-files/shaders-list/shaders-list.md) (This setting is responsible for the appearance of the surface.)
-- Compile (Here are descriptions of the settings that the level geometry compiler uses)
+- [Compile](../main-folders-and-files/shaders-list/compiler-shaders-list.md) (Here are descriptions of the settings that the level geometry compiler uses)
-- Material (Here you can select surface materials)
+- [Material](../main-folders-and-files/shaders-list/materials-list.md) (Here you can select surface materials)

-Select the shaders you want. ([For a list of shaders, click here](../main-folders-and-files/shaders-list/README.md))
+Select the shaders you want.

 Well, the model setup in Blender is done.
 Congratulations!